 - See also:

 What is Tafelspitz?

-Now you can pick and prod at the recipe as much as you like, and embellish it with all sorts of little extras.
+Now, you can pick and prod at the recipe as much as you like and embellish it with all sorts of little extras.
 But it all comes down to a piece of beef, boiled.

-The meat is boiled in simmering water until very soft and tender, along with soup greens and/or soup cubes.
-In fact, the leftover broth is typically used as a soup before the meat course.
+You boil the meat in simmering water until very soft and tender, along with soup greens and/or soup cubes, perhaps with other vegetables added toward the end of the process.

-According to the Austrian government (who take their meat very seriously), the dish may have first appeared in Hotel Sacher sometime around the middle/end of the 19th century.
+One legend also suggests Tafelspitz may have first appeared in Hotel Sacher sometime around the middle/end of the 19th century.
 And, yes, that’s the Hotel Sacher of Sachertorte fame.

 Bon Appetit!
 (Or Mahlzeit, as we say in Vienna.)